excited-bore/dotfiles/README.md

 Try it out with if you have curl installed.
 Worked and tested for Manjaro and Ubuntu.

 You can use the main file `install.sh` to run most of the necessary/interesting tweaks / get on overview of the most interesting tools added.
 If you have 'rlwrap' installed, it will give you a ton of easy 'yes/no' questions to go through.
 Keep pressing Ctrl+C if you want to quit out, or use Ctrl+Z in conjunction with 'ps' and 'kill -9 \<ProcessID-number\>' to kill the entire project.
 Again, if you cloned the github (or downloaded and unzipped it from github), just go into the folder and run the main file `install.sh`, **however** it's best to **source the file** if you want immediate effect (and if you want the greatest chance for the script to run without errors).
-This is because it includes **a lot of files with bashaliases and other essential scripts that need to be sourced** and **cannot be executed**.
+This is because it includes **a lot of files use aliases and other essential scripts that need to be sourced** and **cannot be executed**.

 To do this, run: